Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Correlation of the mass ratio with evolutionary and environmental properties

-We study the dependence of \Mratio on a galaxy's absolute magnitude, $M_r$, and gas-phase metallicity, \logOH, defined as the relative abundance of oxygen to hydrogen.
-Galaxies typically follow the mass-metallicity relation \citep{Tremonti04}, where more massive galaxies have higher metallicities.
+We study the dependence of \MratioS and \Mratio on a galaxy's luminosity, $M_r$, and gas-phase metallicity, \logOH, defined as the relative abundance of oxygen to hydrogen.
+Galaxies typically follow the mass-metallicity relation \citep[e.g.,][]{Tremonti04}, where more massive galaxies have higher metallicities.
 While a galaxy's metallicity should depend on its stellar mass, it should also increase with its total mass due to the corresponding deeper potential well.
 As shown in \cite{Douglass_thesis}, blue cloud galaxies have slightly lower metallicities than those in the red sequence, indicative of being in an earlier stage of their star formation histories.
 Similarly, red sequence galaxies are advanced in their star formation process and thus have higher metallicities.

 While required to study these relationships, a fairly fine binning in $M_r$ and \logOH does not permit a fit to the statistical model due to insufficient statistics in each bin.
 We instead extract the medians of the distribution in each bin.
 The statistical model is then applied to the coarsely binned data based on both $M_r$ and \logOH.
-On the left in Figure \ref{fig:MtMv_Mr_Metal_All}, we show the dependence of the median \Mratio values on the luminosity for the three definitions of visible mass.
-We observe that the faintest galaxies (those with $M_r > -20$) have the largest mass ratio for each of the three mass ratios.
+On the left in Figure~\ref{fig:MtMv_Mr_Metal_All}, we show the dependence of the median \MratioS and \Mratio values on the luminosity.
+We observe that the faintest galaxies (those with $M_r > -20$) have the largest value of mass ratio.
 This behavior agrees with prior observations by \cite{Persic96,Strigari08,TorresFlores11,Karukes17,Behroozi19,DiPaolo19,Douglass19} and the simulation results of \cite{Moster10}, who predict that faint galaxies are more enriched in dark matter.
 Similar to these previous results, we also observe a rise in each of the mass ratios for the brightest galaxies, typically members of the red sequence type.

-The relationship between each of the mass ratios and the gas-phase metallicity of the galaxies is shown on the right in Figure \ref{fig:MtMv_Mr_Metal_All}.
-Similar to the correlation between \Mratio and $M_r$, we observe a rise in \Mratio for galaxies with both high and low metallicities.
+The relationship between each of the mass ratios and the gas-phase metallicity of the galaxies is shown on the right in Figure~\ref{fig:MtMv_Mr_Metal_All}.
+Similar to the correlation between both \MratioS and \Mratio and $M_r$, we observe a rise in both \MratioS and \Mratio for galaxies with both high and low metallicities.